Pigeonhole Stochastic Gradient Langevin Dynamics for Large Crossed Mixed Effects Models: Proof of Theorem

 which implies that $\PP\left(\theta^{(t+1)} \in \Bcal(\theta^{(t)},\sfr)\right) \geqslant 1 - \tau/(8T)$ for each $t$.
-A union bound over all $t=1,\ldots,T$ leads to $\PP\left(\theta^{(t+1)} \in \Bcal(\theta^{(t)},\sfr), \text{ for all } t=1,\ldots,T \right) \geqslant 1 - \tau/8$.
+A union bound over all $t=0,\ldots,T-1$ leads to $\PP\left(\theta^{(t+1)} \in \Bcal(\theta^{(t)},\sfr), \text{ for all } t=0,\ldots,T-1 \right) \geqslant 1 - \tau/8$.

-We conclude that the projected SGLD generates the same output as that of the pigeonhole SGLD with probability as least $1-\tau/8$.
-Therefore, the total variation distance between the distributions of these two output does not exceed $\tau/8$.
+We conclude that the projected SGLD generates the same output as that of the pigeonhole SGLD with a probability as least $1-\tau/8$.
+Therefore, the total variation distance between the distributions of these two outputs does not exceed $\tau/8$.
 This completes the proof of Lemma \ref{le1}. \end{proof}